 You strip off the husk, and inside is a kinda sticky green tomato-like thing.
 When they get perfect, the fruit fills the husk and sticks to it, so sometimes you may need to husk them under cold water.
-You want tomatillos when they are green and unripe; they turn purple when they are dead ripe.
-I know of no recipe that calls for fully ripe tomatillos.
-Do you?
-Seems weird.
+You want tomatillos when they are green and unripe; these turn purple when they are dead ripe, and the big ones turn sort of creamy-yellow.

-Making the sauce is kind of a production, like most good Mexican sauces.
+Making chile verde sauce is kind of a production, like most good Mexican sauces.
 (Ever make mole?
 Not easy.)
-You put the tomatillos and garlic on a grill or under a broiler to char, then add roasted green chiles — both hot and mild — cilantro, etc. and chop up everything in a food processor.
+You put the peppers, onion, tomatillos and garlic on a grill or under a broiler to char, then peel the garlic and chiles — both hot and mild — cilantro, etc. and chop up everything in a food processor.

-Once you have your salsa verde, its easy.
+Once you have your salsa verde, making chile verde is easy.
 Keep in mind that tomatillos are acidic.
 For geeks, their average pH is 3.8, which is only a little milder than an orange.
 This means your chile verde will be acidic, too.
 So go easy on the lime until you’ve tasted it.